dandisy/webcore/README.md

 see https://github.com/dandisy/webcore-menu for more info

+for tidiness,

-then you can arrange admin side menu in resources/views/layouts/menu.blade.php
+last, you can arrange Admin Page side menu in resources/views/layouts/menu.blade.php

+    delete generated menu items in the end of menu.blade.php

+    uncomment already prepared menu items for Pages, Posts, Banners, Presentations and Menus

 * As Admin App (no public site in frontend)

-run these command in your terminal (change YourModel to the name of your model to be generate )
+run these command in your terminal, if you have schema model file

+(change YourModel to the name of your model to be generate )

     php artisan generate:api_scaffold YourModel --fieldsFile=YourModel.json --datatables=true

+or if you want to spesify field interactively in terminal

+    php artisan generate:api_scaffold YourModel --datatables=true

 ### Features